xnuinside/simple-ddl-parser/docs/README.rst

 How does it work?
 ^^^^^^^^^^^^^^^^^

-Parser tested on different DDLs mostly for PostgreSQL & Hive.
-But idea to support as much as possible DDL dialects (AWS Redshift, Oracle, Hive, MsSQL, BigQuery etc.).
+Parser supports:

+* SQL
+* HQL (Hive)
+* MSSQL dialec
+* Oracle dialect
+* MySQL dialect
+* PostgreSQL dialect
+* BigQuery
+* Redshift
+* Snowflake
+* SparkSQL

 You can check dialects sections after ``Supported Statements`` section to get more information that statements from dialects already supported by parser.
+If you need to add more statements or new dialects - feel free to open the issue.

 Feel free to open Issue with DDL sample
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^